Albinhsn/Platformer/README.md

 - [x] basic movement, gravity and collision
 - [x] differentiate between ground and other collidedable objects
 - [x] spawn at correct position and end game at correct position
+- [ ] figure out a mapping from data to tileMapping so that it can change
+    - [ ] i guess do the same for characters and backgrounds
+- [ ] figure out animation format

 ## Game Things
 ### Enemies